 - Help you determine what needs to be updated, improved or replaced.

-2. Align the budget with business objectives
+2. Align your IT budget management with business objectives

 It is important to align your budget with the overall objectives of the business.
-By setting an IT budget, the business can centralise and standardise technologies, and create a shared-service for some or all IT services.
+By setting an IT budget, the business can centralise and standardise technologies, and create a shared service for some or all IT services.

 For instance, the company can decide to invest in a tailored Managed Print Services (MPS) solution that optimises your entire print and document environment.